LucasDelfino92/morrowindsharp/mendingmw.md

 ## FINISHING TOUCHES

+### ADJUSTING YOUR LOAD ORDER

-If you want to confirm your installed mods and plugins are in the right order, [consult the text files found here](https://download1502.mediafire.com/aez3glgpaz9g/hoe97mn1vwvsu5o/Mending+Morrowind+-+Load+order.zip) (updated June 18th).
-The Merged Objects.esp and Merged_Leveled_Lists.esp plugins will be generated in the next steps.
+Before running the automated conflict resolution tools, we need to confirm your installed mods and plugins are in the right order.

+You can download a package containing these in .txt form from here: [Mending Morrowind June 18th](https://download1502.mediafire.com/aez3glgpaz9g/hoe97mn1vwvsu5o/Mending+Morrowind+-+Load+order.zip)

+> The **loadorder.txt** is formatted so that Mod Organizer 2 is able to read it, and adjust your load order accordingly.
+For Mod Organizer 2 to recognize **loadorder.txt**, you need to place it inside **\Mod Organizer 2\profiles\Morrowind Improved\loadorder.txt**, overwriting when prompted.
+Note that this will overwrite your personal **loadorder.txt**: if you aren't okay with this, simply adjust your load order manually.
+Your mod installation order, however, will need to be adjusted manually in any case.

+### AUTOMATED CONFLICT RESOLUTION

 TES3Merge lets us merge the objects in our active plugins in order to reduce conflicts, generating a **Merged Objects.esp** file which we will have to place at the end of our load order.
 This is very useful when, for example, you have a mod that modifies the stats on the Glass Armor while another modifies how it looks like: TES3Merge will merge both changes into a single plugin.